William-Hashicorp/multi-product-integration-demo/README.md

 |TFE_TOKEN|\<TFC User token\>|yes|env|
 |aws_account_id|aws account id of your doormat was account.
 You can get from the doormat-prereqqs output|no|terraform|

-4) Create a new workspace within your TFC project called "0_control-workspace", attaching it to this VCS repository, specifying the working directory as "control-workspace"
+4) Create a new workspace within your TFC project called "0_control-workspace", attaching it to this VCS repository, specifying the working directory as "0_control-workspace"
 5) Create the following workspace variables within "0_control-workspace":

 | Key | Value | Sensitive? | Type |